-trust us these 17 tips will be worth it!
+trust us, these 17 tips you are about to read are worth it!

 Everything seems like a giant blur when planning your wedding.
 However, this excitement can also make other things fade from your memory (like bringing some essentials on the big day).
 But not to worry because we have prepared a list of 17 commonly left-out wedding details that will help you stay vigilant and on track!

 What are the Most Commonly Left out Wedding Details:

 1. Cushion & Gratuity Budget

 2. Creating a Day of Timeline